Last updated on November 17th, 2020 at 05:28 am

 Yes, over time your 8mm camcorder heads will get dirty and it would have affect the quality of tape playback.

 This could be due to exposure to dust through open air or through the tapes themselves.

-There’s no need to panic and rush it to the service to clean your 8mm camcorder heads and be deprived of your camcorder for days, while ending up paying a huge service fee.
+There’s no need to push the panic button and rush it to the service center to clean your 8mm camcorder heads.
+You’ll be deprived of your camcorder for days, not to mention ending up paying a huge service fee.

 Get a Cleaning Tape

-Your first option would be to buy a cleaning tape, a dry cleaning tape.
+Your second option would be to buy a cleaning tape, a dry cleaning tape.

 The Camcorder Head Cleaning Process

 In most instances, you just have to insert the cleaning cassette into your camcorder and play it for for not more than 10 seconds to clean your 8mm camcorder heads.

 Your ‘dirty’ camcorder heads will be fixed and picture quality will be restored.